 Treatment of golfer’s elbow

 Golfer’s elbow can be treated simply by resting until the pain subsides.
 Application of ice packs in the affected area is also an option to reduce inflammation and pain along with elevation and compression.
 You can also use a forearm strap or an elastic bandage to reduce the load on the elbow and continue with strengthening and stretching exercise when the pain is less.
 There are also some over-the-counter pain relievers that can be helpful in relieving the pain, if all these fail, the doctor will usually recommend cortisone injections.
 In situations where the signs and symptoms do not respond to these conservative treatments for more than six months or in cases of severe golfer’s elbow, surgery will be recommended.
 However, there are new techniques that have been developed as alternatives to surgery.
-These techniques include regenerative medicine and stem cell therapy.
-They can heal more efficiently and more quickly.
+These techniques include regenerative medicine and regenerative cell therapy.
 At Buckeye Regenerative & Physical Medicine we offer these alternative procedures to ensure that your treatment is painless.
-We utilize mesenchymal stem cells which prepare the ability for the stem cells to their work and shematopoietic stem cells which are the drivers of tissue regeneration.
+We utilize mesenchymal regenerative cells which prepare the ability for the regenerative cells to their work and shematopoietic regenerative cells which are the drivers of tissue regeneration.
 This innovative treatment method has already been proven effective in clinical studies.
-You can contact us to learn more about how these procedures help repair golfer’s elbow or to find out if PRP and stem cell therapy can treat your golfer’s elbow.
+You can contact us to learn more about how these procedures help repair golfer’s elbow or to find out if PRP and regenerative cell therapy can treat your golfer’s elbow.